 And for a lot of the women who have quick births, some of them may feel lucky, but some of them just feel like you were saying.
 It’s really hard to integrate that experience, and it can take a long time to process what actually happened.
 It really can be quite a shock, and it’s not always smooth sailing just because it’s quick!

-LA: No. Obviously there are blessings in the fact that it’s quick, but what I say to people is, every experience and intensity that you had in your own labours (however many hours they last), all of those things still happen.
+LA: No. Obviously, there are blessings in the fact that it’s quick, but what I say to people is, every experience and intensity that you had in your own labours (however many hours they last), all of those things still happen.
 You don’t miss any steps; they’re just at fast-forward, high speed.
 And that’s really intense to go through as an experience, to ride that wave of high-speed intensity, and to be ok with it and just let go.

 NM: Yes.
 And then, of course, you’ve got to get straight down to the business of being a mum, which is a very busy time.
-And managing the relationships with all of your other family members, and breast feeding, and coping with all the sleep deprivation.
+And managing the relationships with all of your other family members, and breastfeeding, and coping with all the sleep deprivation.
 How did you actually, and when did you, find time to process that birth experience.
 And how did that affect your early experiences of motherhood?

-LA: I think the most important thing for me was, I actually chose to be admitted to hospital that day.
-I had a choice; I could have just come home and was given no medical reasons that I had to stay in hospital.
+LA: I think the most important thing for me was, I actually chose to be admitted to the hospital that day.
+I had a choice; I could have just come home and was given no medical reasons that I had to stay in the hospital.
 But I chose to be admitted to hospital and a room was available for me to have to myself.
 Because I actually just wanted 48 hours to ground myself with this new baby, and to create a space just for us to bond and just ground ourselves after what had been quite a crazy ride into the world.

 And the hospital staff were really surprised that I stayed.
 They just expected that I would go home, and I got mixed responses at the hospital, like, Why are you staying?
 Shouldn’t you go home?!